terrainagency/Slider.js/README.md

 ## Usage

-slider.js is a single object.
+slider.js is a single object template.
+A single page can have an infinite number of sliders.

 Function | Description
 ------------ | -------------